 McLean College was founded as South Kentucky Institute in Hopkinsville in 1849.
 Originally established as a finishing school for girls with close ties to the Christian Church, it became South Kentucky College in the late 1850s.
 In 1880 the college's charter was amended to allow the admission of men and the name was changed to South Kentucky College.
 It was renamed McLean College in 1908.
 Following a fire in 1912 the school was rebuilt exhausting the resources of the college and its benefactors.
 As a result of the financial situation and declining enrollment all McLean College property was acquired by Transylvania University in January 1914.
 See Wright p.
 330 and description of McLean College Finding Aid in TU archives.

-1915 - Old College Lot formally given over to become Gratz Park.
+1915 - Old College Lot formally given over to the city of Lexington to become Gratz Park.
 See Wright p.
 319.

 1916-1969 - Transylvania College